Do the cameras and phones we use really add weight?

 Corporate headshots captured at 85mm to 135mm ensure the subjects features are in correct proportion.

-So, does the camera really add 10 pounds?
+So, does the camera add 10 pounds?
 Yes it easily can but with a little know how.
 You can get amazing accurate portraits.

 Now it’s just the wrinkles, tired eyes, blemishes and everything else to worry about.
 Thank goodness for Photoshop!!!!